erwa/notes/finance/affinity.md

 * "6" is money manager

-### IRA Transfers
+### IRA Transfers / Open IRA account / Roth conversion

+Use the form here: https://www2.iraservicecenter.com/rc/?OrgNbr=5865

 Call or email Affinity and ask them to send you a transfer form you can fill out and send back.

 Roth conversion can only be done when Traditional IRA CD matures.
+Can use the open IRA account form to convert a Traditional IRA to Roth IRA.

 ### Transfer remarks